Geddy Lee: Early life

+When Lee started school, his name was incorrectly registered.
+As a result, Lee grew up thinking his middle name was "Lorne".
+As a teenager, he saw a copy of his birth certificate and discovered that his middle name was "Lee".

-Lee's father died young, which forced Lee's mother to work to support three children, running the Newmarket, Ontario variety store that her husband had owned and managed.
-Lee feels that not having parents at home during those years was probably a factor in his becoming a musician: "It was a terrible blow that I lost him, but the course of my life changed because my mother couldn't control us."
-He said that losing his father at such an early age made him aware of how "quickly life can disappear", which inspired him from then on to get the most out of his life and music.
+Lee's father died young, which forced Lee's mother to work to support their three children by running the Newmarket, Ontario, variety store that her husband had owned and managed.
+Lee has suggested that his father's death was probably a factor in his becoming a musician: "It was a terrible blow that I lost him, but the course of my life changed because my mother couldn't control us."
+He has said that losing his father at such an early age made him aware of how "quickly life can disappear", which inspired him from then on to get the most out of his life and music.

-He turned his basement into practice space for a band he formed with high-school friends.
-After the band began earning income from small performances at high-school shows or other events, he decided to drop out of high school and play rock and roll professionally.
-His mother was devastated when he told her, and he still feels that he owes her for the disappointments in her life.
-"All the shit I put her through", he says, "on top of the fact that she just lost her husband.
-I felt like I had to make sure that it was worth it.
-I wanted to show her that I was a professional, that I was working hard, and wasn't just a fuckin' lunatic."
+Lee turned his basement into practice space for a band he formed with high school friends.
+After the band began earning income from small performances at high school shows or other events, he decided to drop out of high school and play rock and roll professionally.
+His mother was devastated when he gave her the news.

-Jweekly featured Lee's reflections on his mother's experiences as a refugee and of his own Jewish heritage.
-Lee's name, Geddy, was derived from his mother's heavy Polish accented pronunciation of his given first name, Gary.
-This was picked up by his friends in school, leading Lee to adopt it as his stage name and later his legal name.
-Earlier, another language-related mistake was made as Geddy started school - Lee was incorrectly registered as Lorne, making Geddy believe his name was Gary Lorne Weinrib.
+Jweekly featured Lee's reflections on his mother's experiences as a refugee and on his own Jewish heritage.
+Lee's name, Geddy, was derived from his mother's Polish-accented pronunciation of his given first name, Gary.
+This was picked up by his friends in school, leading Lee to adopt it as his stage name (excising his surname, leaving his middle name as his surname) and later his legal name, Geddy Lee Weinrib (replacing his first name).

-After Rush had become a widely recognized rock group, Lee told the story about his mother's early life to the group's drummer and lyricist, Neil Peart, who then wrote the lyrics to "Red Sector A", inspired by her ordeal.
+After Rush had become a widely recognized rock group, Lee told the group's drummer and lyricist, Neil Peart, about his mother's early life.
+Peart then wrote the lyrics to "Red Sector A", which was inspired by her ordeal.
 The song, for which Lee wrote the music, was released on the band's 1984 album Grace Under Pressure.
 The lyrics include the following verse: